MaayanLab/clustergrammer-docs/docs/clustergrammer_py.rst

 Clustergrammer-PY
 -----------------
 Clustergrammer-PY is the back-end Python library that is used to hierarchically cluster the data and generate the JSON for the front-end Clustergrammer.js visualization library.
+Clustergramer-PY is compatable with Python 2 and 3.

 Dependencies
 ============